26 sept., 2016

 “What we are as marketers is to provide a service.
 It’s marketing-as-a-service.
 This is the key,” Wong said.

-Josie Brown (center), J. Walter Thompson’s APAC Director of Digital, talked about areas where using artificial intelligence such as chatbots and personalization are likely to be most effective – consumer health, retail and beauty.
+Josie Brown (center), JWT’s APAC Director of Digital, talked about areas where using artificial intelligence such as chatbots and personalization are likely to be most effective – consumer health, retail and beauty.

 “Data gives us some hint on when to focus our effort,” she said, adding that Asian consumers are less wary about trading data in areas where it’s useful.